Final Project

 Design

-• Responsive mobile first layout.
+- Responsive mobile first layout.

-• Show|movie cards change orientation to make better use of available space.
+- Show|movie cards change orientation to make better use of available space.

-• Credit cards shown as a grid.
+- Credit cards shown as a grid.

-• Custom accessible colour scheme.
+- Custom accessible colour scheme.

-• Google fonts used.
+- Google fonts used.

-• All the colours and font sizes are accessible and readable at all screen sizes.
+- All the colours and font sizes are accessible and readable at all screen sizes.

-• Good design principles are applied.
+- Good design principles are applied.

 Security

-• All errors are reported to the user on the webpage, in the HTML.
+NetworkErrorclass to track and handle fetch response problems - All errors are reported to the user on the webpage, in the HTML.

 Navigation

-• Search results are shown on index.html
+index.html - Search results are shown on

-• Details about the search and/or show and/or movie should be passed through the hash value of the url
+credits.html - Details about the search and/or show and/or movie should be passed through the hash value of the url

-• Users need to be able to search for a movie or a tv show from either page
+hashvalues you can usehistory.statefor most navigation.
+However, you will still need a way to pass parameters betweenindex.htmlandcredits.html.
+This will requirehashorquerystringvalues. - Users need to be able to search for a movie or a tv show from either page

-• The user should be able to click the back and forward buttons in the browser to step through previous searches
+- The user should be able to click the back and forward buttons in the browser to step through previous searches

 Features

-• The user should be able to easily tell if they are searching for a movie or a show.
+- The user should be able to easily tell if they are searching for a movie or a show.

-• The user should be able to easily tell if they viewing search results for a movie or a show.
+- The user should be able to easily tell if they viewing search results for a movie or a show.

-• If the image value for a movie, show, or actor is null then there needs to be a placeholder image in the card.
+- If the image value for a movie, show, or actor is

 Code

-• Main script loaded as a module.
+- Main script loaded as a

-• No errors appearing in the console while the app runs.
+console.logcommands are removed or commented out in the final version. - No errors appearing in the console while the app runs.

-• All HTML, static and generated, is valid.
+- All HTML, static and generated, is valid.

-• CSS, fonts, scripts, and images are all in their own folders.
+- CSS, fonts, scripts, and images are all in their own folders.

 # Submission